 Only choose a partner from the official Atlassian Partner Directory.
 These companies have demonstrated their expertise and willingness to dedicate themselves to the software.
 They have to make an investment to be included, and their business model revolves around partner support.
 Using any other firm not vetted by Atlassian should be approached with extreme caution and is not recommended.

 Platinum Partners have the most experience and have been doing this type of work the longest.
 They have been recognized as the best and have inside knowledge about new products, features, and beta testing.
 For example, our leadership team members have participated in panels, councils, and have had an influence in building the software and program itself.

 What do they stand for?

 Commonly referred to as mission, vision, and values, look for what drives the vendor beyond earning revenue.
 Do they share your same morals and values?
 Besides words on a website, do they walk the walk on issues like social justice and environmentalism?
-Lane says he has seen more customers comment recently on their social injustice stance and Praecipio Consulting's commitment to the 1% pledge initiative.
+We've seen more customers comment recently on their social injustice stance and Praecipio's commitment to the 1% pledge initiative.
 “We’ve always been socially aware and decided to build a company that leaves the world better than we found it.
 I’m proud of our ideals.
 As part of our hiring process, we want to make sure employees can get behind our causes and work toward the greater good.
 When clients recognize our efforts, it fuels our fire to want to do more.”